nbsoftware/laravel-session/README.md

 $connFactory = new \Illuminate\Database\Connectors\ConnectionFactory($sessionContainer);
 $sessionContainer['db'] = new \Illuminate\Database\DatabaseManager($sessionContainer, $connFactory);

-// You also need to create the needed database table.
+// You also need to create the required database table.
 Example on postgres:
 /*
 CREATE TABLE sessions
 (